hari-shadow/hari-shadow/README.md

 ## Hi there 👋 I'm Hariharan Sridhar

-I'm currently looking for a Job in Product based MNC's.
+I'm currently looking for a Job at Product based MNC's.

 - 🔭 I’m currently working as a freelancer
 - 🌱 I’m currently learning DSA